cwreynolds/LazyPredator/README.md

 **LazyPredator** was initially used to optimize programs to perform procedural texture synthesis based on the [TexSyn](https://cwreynolds.github.io/TexSyn/) library.
 That combination of LazyPredator and TexSyn was a large component of the research project described in the paper [Coevolution of Camouflage](https://arxiv.org/abs/2304.11793) published at the Artificial Life Conference 2023, in Sapporo, Japan, then in a poster at SIGGRAPH 2023 in Los Angeles, USA.

 There is a bit of a [LazyPredator development notebook](https://cwreynolds.github.io/LazyPredator/).
-Much deeper discussion of its initial use for the canoyuflage project is in [TexSyn's devo blog](https://cwreynolds.github.io/TexSyn/).
+Much deeper discussion of its initial use for the camouflage project is in [TexSyn's devo blog](https://cwreynolds.github.io/TexSyn/).

 Please contact the [author](https://github.com/cwreynolds) if you have questions about using LazyPredator.